At a glance

 Conduct disorder and oppositional defiant disorder are separate medical conditions, and they’re different from attention issues.

-Knowing the differences between ADHD and disruptive behavior disorders can help you and your child talk to other people about his issues.
+Knowing the differences between ADHD and disruptive behavior disorders can help you and your child talk to other people about any issues.